 What do you want to build/create AND what’s one launch or marketing strategy you can start executing on right now to make your first layer?

-And if you’re ready to start building the first layer for your next launch, the Launch Incubator 6-month mentorship might be right for you!
+And if you’re ready to start building the first layer for your next launch, the Launch Incubator 12-month program might be right for you!